dgaydukov/cert-aws/files/sa.md

 * Parquet - row columnar data format, files consist of row groups, header, and footer.
 Specialized in efficiently storing and processing nested data types.

+###### Application Discovery Service
+ADS collects and presents data about running apps and help understand the configuration, usage, and behavior of them for migration purposes.
+With data collected by this service you can perform a TCO (Total Cost of Ownership) and calculate is it reasonable to migrate to cloud.
+There are 2 types of operation mode
+* agent-based - install the Application Discovery Agent on servers and virtual machines (VMs) to collect data Agent captures system configuration/performance/running processes/details of the network connections between systems Agent uses HTTPS/TLS to transmit data to the ADS
+Agent can be operated in an offline test mode that writes data to a local file so customers can review collected data before enabling online mode
+* agent-less - VMware customers collect VM configuration and performance profiles without deploying the AWS Application Discovery Agent on each host
+You need to install AgentLess Connector as OVA (Open Virtual Appliance) package on VMware vCenter.